wikteee12/Weather-Station-With-Data-Presentation-ATmega328PB-Xplained-Mini/README.md

 * **Desktop Application**: I designed and implemented the PC-side monitoring application.
 This involved creating a Graphical User Interface (GUI) and implementing data parsing algorithms using Regular Expressions (Regex) to extract numerical values from sensor text frames and visualize them on dynamic charts in real-time.

 **Project carried out by:**
-* Monika Bogdalska
+* Monika Bogdalska - KiCAD schematic and docummentation
-* Wiktor Baran
+* Wiktor Baran - end-to-end development of the system
-* Mikołaj Polewka
+* Mikołaj Polewka - KiCAD PCB design

 **Supervisor:** Dr Eng.
 Jacek Stępień